Naught0/inventedle/README.md

 - [ ] Use a better colorscheme
 - [ ] Add hint/tip/make-obvious how the bc/ad toggle works
 - [x] stats page
-    - [ ] add a "share stats" button to page with link to settings page if public isn't enabled
+    - [x] add a "share stats" button to page with link to settings page if public isn't enabled
 - [ ] user settings
     - [x] ability to set profile to public to share stats (defaults to private)
     - [ ] GDPR/Delete account and data
 - [ ] Privacy policy (GDPR etc)
-- [ ] Embeds/meta tags
+- [x] Embeds/meta tags
-    - [ ] for user stats
+    - [x] for user stats
+    - [x] for puzzle
-    - [ ] for puzzle
+    - [ ] improve both
 - [ ] Logo/favicon
 - [x] Loading states
 - [ ] CI/CD pipeline